 As mentioned earlier, the best practice for analyzing MySQL data in Superset is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites MySQL to Redshift, MySQL to BigQuery, MySQL to Azure SQL Data Warehouse, MySQL to PostgreSQL, MySQL to Panoply, and MySQL to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from MySQL to Superset automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate MySQL with Superset.
 With just a few clicks, Stitch starts extracting your MySQL data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Superset.